ZAIN-ALI-02/ASIC_Design_Flow/README.md

 - Move to the folder `designs` containing `<folder_name>`.
 - Open the file `config.json` and edit the details mentioned according to the design file.
-- Move the folder `src` and create your design file in that folder.
+- Move to the folder `src` and create your design file in that folder.

 ### 4. Initiating ASIC Flow